slaclab/lcls-orbit/README.md

 ### Configure Remote EPICS access (optional)

 The `lcls-live` utility functions allow configuring remote access to EPICS variables.
-In order to do this, the following variables must be set:
+In order to do this, the following environment variables must be set:

 | Variable             | Description                          |
 |----------------------|--------------------------------------|